uwescience/myria-web/README.md

 # Dependencies

-You must have the [Google App Engine SDK](https://developers.google.com/appengine/downloads) installed locally.
+You must have the [Google App Engine SDK for Python](https://developers.google.com/appengine/downloads) installed locally.
 During setup, be sure to select the option to create symbolic links to the Python utilities so that they are available from the command line.

 # Initial setup
 1. This project uses the [UW eScience Datalogcompiler](https://github.com/uwescience/datalogcompiler) project.
 We have configured it as a submodule.
 After cloning this repository, you must run: